LinguaByte/XOXA/README.md

 - [Contributing](#contributing)
 - [License](#license)

+### Introduction:
+This real-time Android chat application, developed with Android Studio and Java, allows users to send and receive messages instantly.
+Utilizing MongoDB as the backend, the app stores and manages messages efficiently in a scalable NoSQL database, supporting 100+ concurrent users.
+Java’s powerful backend ensures fast and reliable message delivery, creating a seamless communication experience.
+The app is designed to handle high user loads while maintaining smooth performance and responsiveness.

 ### Features:
 1. Real-Time Messaging: Instant message exchange between users with minimal delay.
 2. MongoDB Integration: Efficient storage and retrieval of user data and chat history.